bitmonk8/dosatsu-cpp/docs/DEVELOPER_GUIDE.md

 ---

-This developer guide provides comprehensive information for working effectively with the CppGraphIndex build system.
+This developer guide provides comprehensive information for working effectively with the Dosatsu build system.
 For specific issues not covered here, please check the [Troubleshooting](#troubleshooting) section or create an issue on GitHub.